Table of Contents[Hide][Show]

 2. Discounted Sky Club Access:

 Free Sky Club access would definitely be a benefit.
-However, Sky Club access that is discounted to $29 per person, and capped at 3 people is not a great deal.
-Plus, even though the pictures on their website look beautiful and the clubs are positioned as exclusive, Delta Sky Club’s are generally overcrowded and the food is pretty weak.
+However, Sky Club access which is discounted to $29 per person, and capped at 3 people is not a great deal.
+Plus, even though the pictures on their website look beautiful and the clubs are positioned as exclusive, Delta Sky Club’s generally overcrowded, and the food is pretty weak.
 I would rather take that $29 per person and spend it at a nice airport restaurant.
 With all of the airport renovations going on lately, any airport that is large enough to have a Sky Club most likely has updated restaurants and bars.
 As someone who flies out of Detroit, I’ll take the restaurants and bars in the concourse over what you offered in a Sky Club any day!

 3. Bonus Spending Categories:

 The cards offer 2 miles on Delta purchases and 1 mile on everything else.
-This is not great at all.
+This is not great at all!
 If you are looking to earn SkyMiles with a credit card, you can earn more Delta SkyMiles by using American Express Credit Cards that earn Membership Rewards points.
 Membership Rewards points immediately transfer to Delta at a 1:1 ratio and they have drastically better bonus categories than what the Delta cards offer, allowing you to rack up Delta points faster on Membership Rewards cards than on Delta co-branded cards.
 A great example is the Amex Gold card that offers 4x Membership Rewards points on Dining and Supermarkets, plus 3x points when you purchase flights from Delta.

 4. No Foreign Transaction Fees:

-There was a time when this was a unique benefit, but today, a large majority of travel related credit cards have this feature.
-Don’t get me wrong, it is a very good feature, and will save travelers 3% on all charges when traveling internationally, but its nothing unique to the Delta cards you can’t get elsewhere.
+There was a time when this was a unique benefit, but today, a large majority of travel-related credit cards have this feature.
+Don’t get me wrong, it is a very good feature and will save travelers 3% on all charges when traveling internationally, but it’s nothing unique to the Delta cards you can’t get elsewhere.

 5. Priority Boarding:

 Delta Credit Card holders receive Priority 1 boarding.
 This does give anyone without status a slight edge when fighting for overhead bin space on full flights, so there is some value.
-But you don't go straight to the front of the line.
+But you don’t go straight to the front of the line.
 Most likely you will just be moving up 1 spot, from Zone 2 to Zone 1.
-If you bought a reduced fare ticket that has you boarding in zone 3 or zone 4 you would definitely get on faster.
-However, if you bought one of those discounted fares there is a good chance you will be stuck in a middle seat, so you probably don’t want to get on the plane any earlier than you have to.
+If you bought a basic economy or reduced fare ticket that has you boarding in zone 3 or zone 4 you would definitely get on faster.
+However, if you bought one of those fares there is a good chance you will be stuck in a middle seat, so you probably don’t want to get on the plane any earlier than you have to.